Gender inequality in the English Caribbean: Migration

 Within the Caribbean region, significant portions of the population participate in extra- and to a lesser extent, intra- regional migration.
-According to the World Bank, between 1989 and 2001, over 1.4 million Caribbean nationals migrated legally to the U.S. Migration, especially for economic reasons, also has a significant gender impact.
+According to the World Bank, between 1989 and 2001, more than 1.4 million Caribbean nationals migrated legally to the U.S. Migration, especially for economic reasons, also has a significant gender impact.
 Since the 1960s more West Indian women than West Indian men migrated to the United States, Canada and the United Kingdom.
 Professionals, particularly those skilled in Health and Education, have moved out of the region in large numbers.
 Women often migrate with the hope of having their family follow years later or making enough money to provide stable lives for their families back home.
 The major migration of women out of the Caribbean region has a tremendous impact on a region known to have notoriously low marriage rates, and in which many households are headed by women.
 Many families construct extended family units in which childcare and housework are split among the women.